 GB rarity status: Nationally Scarce

-A morphologically distinct form of Oniscus occurs has been discovered in south-west England, which is smaller, more brightly coloured and with a more highly arched body.
+A morphologically distinct form of Oniscus occurs in south-west England, which is smaller, more brightly coloured and with a more highly arched body.
 Molecular studies have shown this to be a genetically distinct taxa of ancient divergence (Bilton, et al, 1999).

 Since the two forms can interbreed, to produce morphologically intermediate hybrids, the south-western taxon was described as a sub-species O. asellus ssp. occidentalis (Bilton, 1994) rather than a full species.
 It is only reliably identified from a male specimen, where the tip to the 1st endopod is forked (simple in O. a. asellus).